UA-Carpentries-Workshops/2018-02-10-Tucson/shell_lessons/lessons/2_working_with_data_and_git.md

 Copy the gapminder_by_country directory and the Afghanistan_raw.xlsx file only using the command line!

+*Hint: `cp` cannot copy directories in its default usage.*

 ### Open source software and Github
 Before we start working with any of this data we will use git to begin tracking our changes.
 Note that `git` is a software application while Github is a website.
 The website Github is commonly used with git and is a hosting server for git.
-Github allows users to store their version controlled software and data files on their servers while also creating an open source develop community where people can access code to hopefully make better!
+Github allows users to store their version controlled software and data files on their servers while also creating an open source develop community where people can access code to hopefully make that code better!
 For this reason, Github is an excellent place for the development of large projects due to its centralized version control capabilities and global access.

 Please take the time to make a Github account at [github.com](https://github.com/) if you have not yet already.
 We will need to feed our Github information into git.